geoman3/Dota-2-win-prediction-using-Word2vec/README.md

 ### prediction_handler.py

 This file contains the handler class for our game prediction model, where the methods again give a concise way of defining training loops and visualising the results.
+The prediciton class combines the embedding vectors on each team by summing them together and then using each team's hero-vector-sum as the inputs.

 ### training_scipt.py